 1. Build what makes sense.
 Small is subjective.

 2. Be frugal.
-Being frugal means being modest, not cheap.
-Steer clear of subpar materials.
+Being frugal means being modest, not a cheapskate.
+Stay away from subpar materials.
 Be willing to pay for quality and save money by limiting your demands.

 3. Reuse the right stuff.
-Salvaged materials can be great or just garbage.
-Reuse materials that will enjoy, and deserve, a useful, long life; don't use stuff just because it's used.
+Salvaged materials can be great or utter garbage.
+Reuse materials that will enjoy - and deserve - a useful, long life; don't use stuff just because it's used or or cheap.

-4. Avoid engineered products whenever possible.
-The construction industry has a terrible history of approving - and subsequently banning - products shown to be toxic.
-Most don't last as long as traditional materials like wood and stone.
-And most require intensive energy to manufacture and ship.
+4. The construction industry has a terrible history of approving - and subsequently banning - products shown to be toxic.
+Most of these manufactured goods won't last as long as traditional materials like wood and stone and require intensive energy to manufacture and ship.
+Not all prefabricated products are equal.
+Investigate your inputs and know what you're putting into your house - and your body.

-7. Create beauty.
-Beauty is one of the most important factors when it comes to sustainability.
-People are more likely to care for and preserve something built with care and preservation in mind.
+7. Create beauty!
+Design is one of the most important factors when it comes to sustainability.
+People are more likely to care for and preserve a house built with care and preservation in mind.

-8. Build efficiently; and build to perform efficiently.
-Have your work tested to be sure you've achieved your goals.
-Verification, which is to say actual performance, trumps any certified checklist.
+8. Build efficiently; build to perform efficiently.
+If possible, have your work tested to be sure you're achieving your goals.
+Verification, which tests actual performance, beats any certified checklist.
+In fact many certification programs, including LEED, don't even test performance and isn't worth the investment.
+Rather invest this money directly into your project.

 10. Reject much of what passes for quality construction and design.